All Episodes

 You buy into this.

-Now that poor guy, third generation propagandist.
+Now, that poor guy, third generation propagandist.

-You grow up through the Canadian health care or the education system, and then put the C B C when you're sitting around the dinner table.
+You grow up through the Canadian healthcare or the education system and then put the CBC when you're sitting around the dinner table.

-And this just did.
+And this just in.

 America sucks.

-Breaking news, Canada's health care is great.
+Canada's healthcare is great.

 Right.

-So yeah, we're we're just great up here.
+So yeah, we're just great up here.

 Exactly.